A Trusted Friend in a Complicated World

 Read before bed

 It’s tough to put down the phone after a long day—we get it.
-But looking through social media right before bed not only disrupts your sleep cycle with your phone’s blue light but also makes you more likely to stay up late.
+But looking through social media right before bed not only disrupts your sleep cycle, thanks to your phone’s blue light, but also makes you more likely to stay up late.
 These apps are literally designed to be addictive and keep you scrolling, leading to less sleep overall.

 Cropped shot of an african-american young woman using smart phone at home.
 Smiling african american woman using smartphone at home, messaging or browsing social networks while relaxing on couch